Prince Augustus Ferdinand of Prussia

-Family
+Life

 He was the youngest child of King Frederick William I of Prussia and his wife Sophia Dorothea of Hanover.
 He was also a younger brother of King Frederick the Great (Frederick II of Prussia), Queen Louisa Ulrika of Sweden, and Wilhelmine Margravine of Brandenburg-Bayreuth.

 Already at the age of 5, he joined the Infantry regiment „Kronprinz“.
 In 1740, his brother named him commander of Infantry regiment Nr 34.
 In 1756, he became Major General and accompanied his brother the King on his campaigns in Saxony, Bohemia, and Silesia.
 He fought in the Battle of Breslau and the Battle of Leuthen.
 But in 1758, bad health forced him to leave the army.
 In 1762, he purchased Friedrichsfelde Palace near Berlin.
 Ferdinand is also remembered for having the Schloss Bellevue in the Berliner Tiergarten built in 1786, today seat of the Presidents of Germany.

-On September 12, 1763, Ferdinand was elected as Master of the Knights of the Bailiwick of Brandenburg of the Order of Saint John, a post he held until 1812.
+On 12 September 1763 Ferdinand was elected as Master of the Knights of the Bailiwick of Brandenburg of the Order of Saint John, a post he held until 1812.